 We're looking at policy that exists within the agencies, and then we're looking at laws that are created by Congress.

-And when the president gets in there and starts um trying to maneuver things with Obama, what you saw was that he could make changes.
+And when the president gets in there and starts trying to maneuver things with Obama, what you saw was that he could make changes.

-It's something we have to look at very importantly, is that Obama could make changes because as I talked about when I hosted for you on Friday, Sean, the SES, the senior executive service in the government, not just the FBI or the DOJ, but across the board, is a dangerous entity because they have no overwatch.
+This is something we have to look at very importantly, is that Obama could make changes because as I talked about when I hosted for you on Friday, Sean, the SES, the senior executive service in the government, not just the FBI or the DOJ, but across the board, is a dangerous entity because they have no overwatch.

-So I had somebody write me uh that used to be with uh DHS and worked in in immigration and said that uh they had an SES er that under uh one of the uh secretaries that uh passed down, they said they wanted this done, and the SES are didn't want it, so they just sat on it for two years.
+So I had somebody write me that used to be with DHS and worked in immigration and said that they had an SESer that under one of the secretaries that passed down, they said they wanted this done and the SESer didn't want it.

-And then that secretary was gone and a new one came in, and then he held whatever political stance that he had and they didn't change it.
+And then that secretary was gone and a new one came in and then he held whatever political stance that he had and they didn't change it.

-So that's what happens a lot of the times is that uh either politicians are getting in the way and they're maneuvering the same way with the FBI in these investigations.
+So that's what happens a lot of the times is that either politicians are getting in the way and they're maneuvering the same way with the FBI in these investigations.

 They use their SES, the senior executive service, or the people that agree with them that are on the ground to do these things.